 Ratings: Google Play Store: 4.5 App Store: 4.2

-The fear of mathematics is deep-rooted in several kids which prevents them from finding the subject fun and accessible.
-The era of ‘math proficiency’ is far from over and although not a metric of intelligence alone, it is still an important skill to learn.
-Dragonbox Algebra 5+ is an app designed to teach young kids math and algebra, helping them solve linear equations including addition, division, multiplication in the form of an interactive board game.
+The fear of mathematics is deep-rooted in several kids, preventing them from finding the subject fun and accessible.
+The era of ‘math proficiency’ is far from over, and although not a metric of intelligence alone, it is still an important skill to learn.
+Dragonbox Algebra 5+ is an app designed to teach young kids math and algebra, helping them solve linear equations (like slope formulas), including addition, division, and multiplication tables, in the form of an interactive board game.

-The kids can navigate through the game environment to isolate the DragonBox on one side, gradually learning how to solve equations in the process.
-There are more than 200 puzzles for 10 chapters offering a good mix of learning and training.
+The kids can navigate through the game environment to isolate the DragonBox on one side, gradually learning how to solve equations.
+More than 200 puzzles for 10 chapters offer a good mix of learning and training.
 Kids addicted to mathematics- who doesn’t want that!

 Ages: 4 and above